stephaneVercouillieBMID/slate/source/index.html.md

 }
 ```

-For getting the URL parameters, use the following function:
+For getting the URL parameters, use the function aside.

 ```http--inline
 //playground code..